Understand Fair Work’s annual leave changes and avoid $63,000 fines

 Annual leave for employees began in Australia in 1935 and many employees and business leaders say the new clauses, inserted by the Fair Work Commission into 112 modern awards will allow for more flexible working arrangements.

-These new updates by Fair Work are expected to impact an estimated 2 million Australian employees whose employment is covered by modern award agreements, according to Fairfax.
+These new updates by Fair Work are expected to impact an estimated 2 million Australian employees whose employment is covered by modern award agreements, according to an article in The Age.
 Peter Strong, chief executive of the Council of Small Business Australia, told SmartCompany, “These changes bring in some common sense and will be beneficial for employers and employees.”